octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 ![](/images/contract_in_out.png)

 Execution of an entrypoint produces a new state of the storage of the smart contract.
-If executopn did not throw an exception and did not fail then the new state of storage is applied.
+If the entrypoint execution did not throw an exception and did not fail then the new state of storage is applied.

-Operations are transactions (smart contract invocation) that will be sent to some other contracts and will trigger an entryppoint of the targeted contract or a tez transfer (no invocation of entrypoint).
-If execution of an entrypoint produces operations (ordered list of transactions) then they are sent and executed following order of the list of operation.
+Operations are transactions (smart contract invocation) that will be sent to some other contracts and will trigger an entrypoint of the targeted contract or a tez transfer (no invocation of entrypoint).
+If execution of an entrypoint produces operations (an ordered list of transactions) then they are sent and executed following order of the list of operation.

 ## Deploy

-A smart contract must be deployed to the blockchain in order to be invoked.
-When deploying a smart contract ot the blockchain , one must specify the initial state of the storage.
+A smart contract must be deployed on the blockchain in order to be invoked.
+When deploying a smart contract on the blockchain, one must specify the initial state of the storage.

 Deployment of a smart contract in Tezos is called "origination".

 Here is the syntax of the tezos command line to deploy a smart contract :

 ```